mdda/geany-project-tree/README.markdown

 For each actual project that you have (as distinct from what Geany calls projects), typically one would launch Geany from its root directory (where the .git directory is stored, for instance).

-The project-tree plugin's files are stored in a '.geany' directory (it will confirm before writing anything to disk).
+The project-tree plugin's files are stored in a '.geany' directory (it will confirm before writing anything to disk) :

  * .geany
    + project-tree-layout.ini